 Many of POV's community events offered through The Co|Opera|tive are held in the Baumann Centre.
 For the latest information on these events, please see our Events Calendar.

 The Centre may be booked by other organizations for community events.
 Please see our Venue Bookings page for details.

 The Baumann Centre is the culmination of a years-long search by Pacific Opera Victoria to find a long-term home and to develop an integrated artistic facility that would amalgamate our administration, education, and rehearsal spaces.

-POV has secured a 10-year lease on the two-storey Hall of the Church of St. John the Divine, and the renovations are now complete.
-Architect Franc D'Ambrosio oversaw acoustic engineering for the 2,500 sq. ft.
+In 2013, Pacific Opera Victoria secured a 10-year lease on the two-storey Hall of the Church of St. John the Divine.
+During 2014, Architect Franc D'Ambrosio oversaw acoustic engineering for the 2,500 sq. ft.
 Wingate Studio, as well as construction of an office suite, music room, and public entrance.
-Our Administration and Box Office have now opened in our new home!
+In January of 2015, Pacific Opera Victoria moved into the 7,000 square-foot facility.

-The inspiring generosity of many patrons and donors has provided funds for the renovations to the Opera Centre and working capital to support the expansion of our commmunity programming to fulfill our long-term vision for community art-making, artist training, and youth education.
+The inspiring generosity of many patrons and donors provided funds for the renovations to the Baumann Centre and helped support this expansion of POV's commmunity programming to fulfill our long-term vision for community art-making, artist development, and youth education.